-Here’s How a Pandemic has Changed our Views Towards our own Relationships
+Here’s how a pandemic has changed our views towards our own relationships

 Viewing new relationships through a lens of empathy:

 Everyone says today’s generation is the ‘NSA’ generation.
 No Strings Attached.
 Well, this pandemic has shown us how fickle and fragile those strings are to begin with.
 The genuine need for human interaction, the need to connect, has been exposed by this pandemic taking it all away.
 While we have social media to ‘stay in touch’, god knows it’s not even close to a replacement for actual intimacy.
-Thankfully, there is Bumble, the social networking app where women make the first move, who provide an authentic chance at making connections (be it romantic, platonic or professional).
+Thankfully, there is Bumble, the social networking app providing an authentic chance at making connections (be it romantic, platonic or professional).
 So, maybe the one thing we learn from not being able to forge new relationships right now, is cherish them when we make them.

 Joy in little things